 Musicians have all been influenced, in one way or another, by our predecessors.
-For me, it was John Coltrane, Joe Henderson and Dexter Gordon, as well as Don Van Fleet (aka Captain Beefheart).
+For me, it was John Coltrane, Joe Henderson and Dexter Gordon, as well as Don Van Vliet (aka Captain Beefheart).
 And, of course, Miles Davis, whose Jack Johnson recording was one of the prime motivators for my desire to become a musician.
 That innovative album, together with Miles’ subsequent recordings, ushered in a new genre recognized as fusion.
 As Dave Liebman states in his book What It Is; “We are responsible….the people of my generation for keeping this music alive….the spirit of this music; its tradition; the people who came through it and why they created it; the blood, sweat and tears that were literally put into this.
 We are now left with the flame that’s been handed down to us and we have to be true to the cause.
 We are missionaries from the other side and we have continuous work ahead of us.”
 With Dave’s quote in mind, The Miami Jazz Project CD featuring its own brand of contemporary jazz can be viewed as an extension of the tradition that Miles and other bands like Weather Report laid down.
 The compositions includes both acoustic and electric material with stylistic elements rooted in mainstream jazz, blues, jazz rock and world music; a fusion of harmonic structures and modal works.
-Although comparisons can be made to what came before, the depth of the performances along with the original compositions and the overall production sound results in this music taking on a life of its own on this recording as well as suggesting how the fusion style has evolved over the decades since Miles broke ground.
+Although comparisons can be made to what came before, the depth of the performances and original compositions take on a life of its own on this recording as well as suggesting how the fusion style has evolved over the decades since Miles broke ground.
 Arthur Barron

 All original compositions have been penned by Barron, Liebman and Pabon, except for remake of Coltrane's Dahomey Dance.
 The following are descriptions of the tunes that appear on The Miami Jazz Project recording, which can be heard by going to bottom Home page, click on arrows and scroll to listen to tracks :